 In the "made righteous" or "declared righteous" debate, there are two errors we must carefully identify:

 ii] Some stress "declared righteous" as if a believer is righteous only at the point of conversion.
-That is, justification is the forgiveness of past sins.
-Obedience then becomes the necessary element to maintain our standing in Christ.
-Justification actually entails the forgiveness of past, present and future sins.
-In Christ we are eternally forgiven.
+That is, justification entails the forgiveness of past sins.
+Obedience then becomes a necessary element to maintain our standing in Christ.
+Justification actually entails the forgiveness of past, present and future sins; in Christ we are eternally forgiven.

 Christ, the seed of Abraham, the faithful remnant of Israel, became Israel's curse, and as the risen Lord, vindicated, inaugurated the promised righteous community.
 To be a member of that community, through faith in Christ, is to be eternally righteous.

 So then, what God declares so is so.
-In Christ a righteousness is credited to us which gives us a complete and eternal right standing in the sight of God.
+Through our incorporation in Christ by faith we stand eternally right in the sight of God.

 While Martin Luther was lecturing on the Psalms, 1513-15, he came across a truth hidden for generations.
 It was a July afternoon, filled with the lightening of a summer storm.
 There in Psalm 22 were the words, "My God, my God, why hast Thou forsaken me?"
 Luther responded, "Christ forsaken!
 Thou forsaken for me?"
 Like the brilliance of the lightening, truth leapt from the pages of scripture.
 "God came on Sinai with terror, but now in forgiveness."

 Standing approved in the sight of God, whether seen at our conversion, during our life's journey, or in the day of Christ's return, has nothing whatsoever to do with obedience to the law of God.
 There is only one command which we must obey, it is that we have faith in Christ for our salvation.
 Being a child of God, righteous before God, now and for eternity, is a gift of divine mercy appropriated through faith.
 We stand before him approved, justified, forgiven, by faith.